Debugging in Production16 Sep 2019 Tagged: sysadmin

 Brief aside for those not familiar with CTFd’s admin mechanisms: the competition admin can set a freeze time after which flag submissions will continue to be accepted but won’t count towards a team’s score, effectively freezing their score at the given freeze time

 This made no sense.
 All queries like that should hit redis and be done, and yet here was a query being run probably 1k times per second, each time having intra-VM network overhead.
-While that overhead is on the order of hundreds of nanoseconds for each query, if we’re running the query hundreds of times for each query, we’re suddenly in the tens of milliseconds TTFB just in query round trip overhead.
+While that overhead is on the order of hundreds of nanoseconds for each query, if we’re running the query hundreds of times for each request, we’re suddenly in the tens of milliseconds TTFB just in query round trip overhead.

 With this info in hand, it’s become pretty obvious where our hundred-odd millisecond TTFB is coming from.